-Use this expense calculator to total your living expenses and show them as a percentage of your household income.
-It shows you:
+Use this expense calculator to total your living expenses and show them as...show more instructions

 Budgeting for monthly living expenses is a simple input-output equation.

-This expense calculator just makes this process easier by organizing your household expenses into categories and expressing them as a percentage of the monthly total.
+The Expense Calculator makes this process easier by allowing you to organize your household expenses into categories and express them as a percentage of the monthly total.